Darkness, Sweat, and Tears: Why We Love Soulslike Games So Much

 The philosophy of suffering: Why does it work?

-The phenomenon of Soulslike games is based on the so-called gameplay loop.
-Unlike action games where the character becomes stronger through stats, here the player becomes better.
-We learn attack patterns, dodge timings, and stamina management.
-It is a process of skill-building that provides a sense of agency unmatched in other genres.
+The phenomenon of the Soulslike genre is based on a refined gameplay loop.
+Unlike traditional action games where progression is tied primarily to stat bars or unlocking new abilities, here the player becomes better.
+We learn movesets, dodge timings, and stamina management.
+It is a process of building genuine manual and analytical skills that transcends the virtual reality of the game.

 Why do we keep playing?